Euro 2016: The Players, Brands and Fans Winning the Euros on Social

 After almost a month of non-stop football (or soccer if you prefer!)
 Euro 2016 is drawing to a close with the final to be played this weekend.
 Throughout the tournament, we’ve been tracking social media discussions with our live Euro 2016 dashboard.
 We’ve seen people from around the world post close to 100 million tweets supporting their teams and brands trying to muscle in on the incredible global exposure major sports events can provide.
 In this blog we’re going to highlight some of the players, brands and fans who made this year’s Euros come to life, based on Talkwalker’s social media analytics.

 *Note: As Euro 2016 has now finished our tournament tracker is no longer live.
-Please visit our live social media insights page to discover more real-time data about global brands/industries and other live events.
+You'll find here some live social media insights on the 2018 World Cup.

 Ronaldo, Payet and Bale Star on Social